 The idea behind Local TIF is the assumption that property and/or local sales taxes (depending upon the type of redevelopment project) will increase in the designated area after redevelopment, and a portion of the increase of these taxes collected in the future (up to 23 years) may be allocated by your municipality to help pay the certain project costs, partially listed above.

 TIF Commission meetings are scheduled as-needed based on applications received by the City for tax increment financing districts.
-Meeting agendas, packets, minutes and videos are available on the City Meetings page (September 2020-present).
+Meeting agendas, packets, minutes and videos from September 2020 to present are available on the City Meetings page.
+Links to archived meetings are located below.